-From the tabulated values, the S11 parameter measured was -12.4 dB.
-This is -2.4 dB less than targeted which is better and acceptable.
-S22 measured was -12.3 dB which is less than targeted and acceptable.
-The return loss required S12 obtained was less than -25 dB which is also acceptable and better.
-The use of Π -network with 50 Ω load impedance at the input and output of the RFA shows a better return loss which is lower than -25 dB.
-The minimum return loss targeted for this amplifier is less than -10dB.
-The related measured gain S21 for the RFA amplifier was 15.6 dB measured using the setup Figure 8 and 9.
-The noise figure values obtained from setup Figure 10 was 2.4 dB which complied with the targeted value of 3dB.
-Again shows that the use of T lump reactive element and microstrip matching network provide best performance for the RFA since the measure value nearly optimized.
-The 3dB bandwidth for the amplifier is measured using setup Figure 9.
+From the tabulated values, the S11 parameter measured is -12.4 dB.
+This is -4.18 dB less than targeted which is better and acceptable.
+S22 measured is -12.3 dB which is less than targeted and acceptable.
+The return loss required S12 obtained is less than -25 dB which is also acceptable and better.
+The use of Π -network with 50 Ω load impedance at the input and output of the RF Amplifier shows a better return loss which is lower than -25 dB.
+The minimum return loss targeted for this amplifier is less than -10 dB.
+The related measured gain S21 for the RF amplifier is 15.6 dB measured using the setup Figure 10 and 11.
+The noise figure values obtained from setup Figure 12 is 2.4 dB which complied with the targeted value of 3dB. .
+Again shows that the use of T lump reactive element and microstrip matching network provide best performance for the RF Amplifier since the measure value nearly optimized.
+The 3dB bandwidth for the amplifier is measured using setup Figure 10.
 The 3dB bandwidth obtained is 1125 MHz which is more than the targeted result of 1000 MHz.

+The Figure 13 shows the frequency response after injecting -60 dBm signals.
+The output power is -44.4 dBm.
 The measured parameters for the RF were also compliant with the formulae (1) to (9) using MathCAD analysis.